Support Veterans and Their Business Ventures

 Our veterans fought for our freedoms, they have made great sacrifices, and we need to encourage the business ventures of those who have laid their lives on the line for our country.

-When former service members begin their own businesses, we have the obligation to give them full support and assistance.
+When veterans begin their own businesses, we have the obligation to give them full support and assistance.
 The Veterans Benefits, Health Care, and Information Technology Act requires the Department of Veterans' Affairs to put veteran businesses first when it comes to assisting with basic business operations.
 But the VA doesn't always adhere to the legislation.

-Write to the Department of Veterans Affairs asking them to give veteran businesses priority when granting resources and assistance to small corporations.
+Our veterans deserve better.
+Sign the petition below and demand the Department of Veterans Affairs to give veteran businesses priority when granting resources and assistance to small corporations.

 Veterans have sacrificed their lives in order to keep this country safe and running.
-When they return, it's our responsibility to make it as easy as possible for them to reassimilate and live normally.
+When they return, it's our responsibility to make it as easy as possible for them to integrate into civilian life and live normally.
 When former service members begin business ventures, we must give put them first when it comes to giving them the tools with which to set up their enterprises — whether it's good, services, or general assistance.